GIAC Information Security Fundamentals (GISF)

 The topic areas for each exam part follow:

-- The candidate will show a basic understanding of building, implementing, communicating, and assessing security policies.
+- The candidate will demonstrate a foundational understanding of cryptography and its application.

-- The candidate will demonstrate a basic understanding of cryptosystems, cryptography, hashing, digital signatures, and certificates.
+- The candidate will demonstrate an understanding of fundamental information security and risk management concepts.

-- The candidate will demonstrate an understanding of the components of a network and how the components are implemented and managed within a secure network infrastructure.
+- The candidate will demonstrate an understanding of foundational network concepts and terminology.

-- The candidate will demonstrate an understanding of the the OSI model, networking protocols, and other network-related concepts.
+- The candidate will demonstrate an understanding of the components of effective policy creation and awareness programs.

-- The candidate will demonstrate an understanding of the processes involved in analyzing and addressing security risks with prevention, controls, and auditing.
+- The candidate will demonstrate an understanding of securing systems and applications from malware and other common threats.

 Where to Get Help